Non-Surgical Stem Cell and Platelet Treatments for Hip Arthritis, Avascular Necrosis and Common Hip Injuries

 Stem Cell Procedure Safety

 We have published more data on stem cell safety in peer reviewed medical research for orthopedic applications than any other group world-wide.
 Our n=339 stem cell safety paper published in 2011 was named the best of it’s class by independent European researchers last year.
-This is a report of 1,591 patients and 1,949 procedures treated with the Regenexx-SD procedure.
-Based on our analysis of this treatment registry data, the Regenexx-SD procedure is about as safe as any typical injection procedure, which is consistent with what we see every day in the clinic.View Stem Cell Procedure Safety Here
+This is a report of 1,591 patients and 1,949 procedures treated with the Regenexx Stem Cell Procedure.
+Based on our analysis of this treatment registry data, the Regenexx Stem Cell Procedure is about as safe as any typical injection procedure, which is consistent with what we see every day in the clinic.View Stem Cell Procedure Safety Here

 The Regenexx Difference